PGY-1 Integrated Year

 The University of Arizona requires that foreign medical graduates have a valid ECFMG certificate (at time of application), as well as pass the USMLE.
 Only J-1 visas are sponsored.
 The program does not sponsor H1 visas.

 The Ophthalmology Matching Program is used to match all incoming residents.
 Interviews are granted to selected applicants after review of completed applications by the faculty.
-A personal, on-site interview is required.
-Interviews are typically held on Friday and Saturday of the second weekend in December.
-Each applicant will interview with faculty and the 1st year residents, and will have an opportunity to meet all the current residents.
+All interviews will be virtual this year, and will be held on Friday and Saturday, January 8-9, 2021.
+Each applicant will interview with faculty and the 1st year residents, and will have the opportunity to speak with some of the other residents.